InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

         <p>
           If a user exercises their “Right To Object” to a vendor’s processing based on a legitimate interest, then that vendor’s bit must be set to <code>0</code>.
-Vendors that register for Special Purposes only, and no other Purposes, and have been displayed by the CMP, then the value must be set to <code>1</code>.
+For vendors that register for Special Purposes only (no other Purposes) and have been displayed by the CMP the value must be set to <code>1</code>.
 Note:
           Special Purposes are displayed for transparency only and do not enable user choice.
         </p>